7 Powerful Seeds for Your Health: Boost Wellness in Your Garden

 Combining Seeds for Maximum Health Benefits

-• Morning Energy Mix: Chia + flax + pumpkin seeds in oatmeal.
+• Morning Energy Mix: Flaxseeds (brown) + Plantago psyllium seeds + Hemp seeds in oatmeal or porridge.

 Tips for Growing a Health-Focused Garden